-Investigation of issues arising in these areas is pursued both through the development of theoretical models and through the empirical testing of those models.
-The PhD Program is designed to give students a good understanding of the methods used in theoretical modeling and empirical testing.
+Investigation of issues arising in these areas is pursued both through the development of theoretical models and through the empirical estimation and testing of those models.
+The PhD Program is designed to give students a strong understanding of the methods used in theoretical modeling and econometrics.

 Preparation and Qualifications